 Considering that many small and medium enterprises are part of complex supply chain networks, often with strong relationships at local level, since 2015, another project called “Programma Sviluppo Filiere” was launched to support the growth of manufacturers of excellence by creating an innovative model of collaboration between the Bank and the Lead Company.

-Designed to facilitate access to credit, at the end of 2019 the initiative had attracted over 680 lead companies, equating to a potential number of more than 15,600 suppliers, with and affected workforce of more than 93,000 employees.
+Designed to facilitate access to credit, at the end of 2019, there were around 680 participating lead companies with potentially 15,600 suppliers and a workforce of 93,000 employees.